Friends of the Fayette County Public Library Serving Fayette County Since 1985

 We actively encourage participation in the Friends by local clubs, organizations and businesses who support our purpose.
 We publish a list of our Corporate Supporters in all newsletters and at all our functions.
 Corporate supporters provide services, materials and financial support to our fundraising efforts and programs.
-Our current Corporate Sponsors are;
+We also are thankful for our Peach Society Members and Patrons that give above and beyond!

 CORPORATE FRIENDS